richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

   - irl
 ---

-Mission rewards in-game can be in a variety of forms: hard currency like UCAS dollars, untraceable digital currency like nuyen on certified credsticks, corporate script, large quantities of easily resold or bartered product like high-grade pharmaceuticals or ICE breaker software, or even (the old fashioned approach) precious metals, gemstones, or bearer bonds.
+Mission rewards in-game can be in a variety of forms: hard currency like UCAS dollars, untraceable digital currency like nuyen on certified credsticks, corporate scrip, large quantities of easily resold or bartered product like high-grade pharmaceuticals or ICE breaker software, or even (the old fashioned approach) precious metals, gemstones, or bearer bonds.

-In game mechanics, we handle all of these as _Payout_.
-Each point of Payout awarded after a mission buys one _Downtime Action_ that you can do before the money runs out and it's time to look for work again.
+In game mechanics, we handle all of these as [Payout]({{< ref "payouts.md" >}}).
+Each point of Payout awarded after a mission buys one Downtime Action that you can do before the money runs out and it's time to look for work again.

+Notes on resolving Downtime Actions:

-Downtime Actions do not have to be all declared upfront.
+- Downtime Actions do not have to be all declared upfront.
 For example, an injured character might choose to use their first action on Rest & Recuperation, and then depending on how the roll goes, might repeat the action or switch to something else.

-When Downtime Actions require aby kind of die roll, note that you cannot spend Bennies on this roll.
+- When Downtime Actions require any kind of die roll, note that you cannot spend Bennies on this roll.
 Bennies are for when the camera is focused on your character!

-{{% pageinfo %}}
-A note for my players: you can roll Savage Worlds style dice in Slack with the syntax `/roll 1d6x + 1d8x`.
-Obviously, change the d8 for whatever your skill is.
-The `x` will make the dice exploding.
-This can be used for any downtime dice-rolling, as a more convenient option to Foundry.
-{{% /pageinfo %}}

-## Advancing
+- If your character is currently experiencing [Heat]({{< ref "heat.md" >}}), all rolls will be opposed.

-Although advancing typically happens _during_ downtime, it does not have to, and it does not take a downtime action when it does.
+- Although Advancing typically happens _during_ downtime, it does not have to, and it does not take a downtime action when it does.

 ## Healing & recovery actions

 ### Lie low

-If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat.md" >}}), you will need to skip town for a while until the heat dies down.
-This takes one of your actions and clears the Heat Die.
-In extraordinary circumstances (a Heat Die of d10 or more), it might even take multiple actions.
-Be less obvious next time!
+If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat.md" >}}), you can choose to skip town for a while until the heat dies down.
+This takes one of your actions and reduces the Heat Die by three steps (ie. a d10 becomes a d4).
+You can repeat this, if you want.

 ### Rest & recuperation

 For one Downtime Action, you can make a normal Natural Healing roll (see SWADE pg 96 for full details).
 Roll Vigor; success clears a Wound, each raise clears another Wound.
 Characters with the Fast Healer Edge can make two Healing rolls for a single downtime action.

-Other characters can Support this roll if they also spend a downtime action.
-This will usually involve them rolling their Healing skill, for obvious reasons. <!-- TODO contacts -->
+If another PC is willing to spend one of their own Downtime Actions tending to your wounds, they can Support your Vigor roll with a roll of their Healing skill.
+Note that magical healing doesn't help with long term recuperation, it can only serve as first aid.

+### Support R&R

+You can Support any number of Natural Healing rolls for any number of your team-mates for a single Downtime Action.
+This represents not just the time taken to oversee their recuperation but also medical supplies etc.

 ## Buff actions